rzabcio/rzabcio.github.io/cv.md

 > Java SE, PKI architecture

 ###### Responsibilities:
-> Developing Bouncy Castle based application for signing/verifing e-documents.
+> Developing Bouncy Castle based **Java** application for signing/verifying e-documents.
 >
 > Implementing two way SSL/TLS login feature.
 Connecting to various hardware token providers (PKCS#11) and file-based (PKCS#12).
 Implementing PDF (PKCS#7) and XML (XML-DSig) support.
 Windows Server CA administration.
 >
-> Working with server-side code and Java-applet embedded into web application, including two way SSL/TLS (logging in with certificate on chip card).
+> Working with server-side code and Java-applet embedded into web applications, including two way SSL/TLS (logging in with certificate on chip card).

 ---
 ## Private and pet projects
-> DOI (Document Object Identifier) management app for NGO cultural publishing house (my partner works in).
+> DOI (Document Object Identifier) management app for cultural publishing house "Czas Kultury" (NGO my partner works in).
 Based on **GCP**, Cloud Run, and Jira Cloud implemented in **Go** (work in progress, on hold).
 >
-> Raspberry Pi 4 based home-lab with **Kubernetes** deployed with Kubespray (work in progress).
+> Raspberry Pi based home-lab with **Kubernetes** deployed with Kubespray (work in progress).
+>
+> Advent of Code solving, often used to learn a new programming language (Go, Elixir).
+Source code on my Github.

 ---